ibrahim-codes1/ATM-Project-PF-C-/README.md

 # 🏦 Meezan Banking System (ATM Simulator)

-Yeh ek C++ based console application hai jo ek real-life ATM machine ke basic functions ko simulate karti hai.
-Is project mein user PIN verification ke baad balance check, deposit, withdraw aur fund transfer jaise kaam asani se kar sakta hai.
+A C++ based console application that simulates the basic functions of a real-life ATM machine.
+In this project, users can easily perform operations such as balance checking, deposit, withdrawal, and fund transfer after PIN verification.

 ---

 # ✨ Features

-- **Multi-Account Support:** 3 different accounts (`11111`, `22222`, `33333`) ke liye alag data handling.
+- **Multi-Account Support:** Separate data handling for 3 different accounts (`11111`, `22222`, `33333`).
-- **Security:** Har account ke liye unique PIN code verification.
+- **Security:** Unique PIN code verification for each account.

 ## Banking Operations

-- 💰 **Check Balance:** Current available cash dekhna.
+- 💰 **Check Balance:** View the currently available balance.
-- 📥 **Deposit:** Account mein paise jama karna.
+- 📥 **Deposit:** Add money to the account.
-- 📤 **Withdraw:** Account se paise nikalna (balance check ke saath).
+- 📤 **Withdraw:** Withdraw money from the account with balance verification.
-- 💸 **Transfer:** Ek account se doosre account mein paise bhejna.
+- 💸 **Transfer:** Transfer money from one account to another.

-- **Receipt Generation:** Har transaction ke baad ek clean receipt display hoti hai.
+- **Receipt Generation:** A clean receipt is displayed after every transaction.

 ---